FootGear Facts is Supported By Its Audience. As An Amazon Associate We Earn From Qualifying Purchases, at No Extra Cost To Our Readers! Learn More

 Walking boots come with liners, which protect your foot and heel from abrasion.
 The liner is also essential as it prevents the straps from rubbing against the release valve and causing the boot to deflate.

-See also How to Clean Dc Shoes
+See also How to Clean Kids Shoes

 So, take the liner out of the boot, and place your foot in the liner.
 Your heel should be well placed at the back of the liner for maximum protection and support.